ÌìÌì³Ô¹Ï

 DI Exhibits

-Design Innovation hosts several exhibits in both the DI Gallery and MuseLab located on the second floor of the DI HUB.
-Our exhibition spaces offer ÌìÌì³Ô¹Ï State students, staff, faculty, alumni, and affiliates the opportunity to publicly display their artwork, design, research, or fabrication projects that emphasize cross-disciplinary collaborations and reflect the mission of the Design Innovation Initiative within the DI HUB.
+Design Innovation hosts two exhibition spaces - the DI Gallery and MuseLab - that offer ÌìÌì³Ô¹Ï State students, staff, faculty, alumni, and affiliates the opportunity to publicly display their artwork, design, research, or fabrication projects that emphasize cross-disciplinary collaborations and reflect the mission of the Design Innovation Initiative.

-Call for Exhibit Proposals: Fall 2024
+Call for Exhibit Proposals: OPEN

-Spring 2024 Exhibits
+Spring 2025 Exhibits

 DI Gallery

-Bridget Tipton - badams7@kent.edu
+Taryn McMahon - tmcmaho5@kent.edu

 DI Gallery